-This Tomato Bisque recipe is not only the richest, creamiest tomato soup you’ve ever tried, but a surprise splash of fresh squeezed orange juice gives it a bit of extra flavor and tang too.
-It’ll be on your table in under 30 minutes!
+This Tomato Bisque recipe is not only the richest, creamiest tomato soup you’ve ever tried, but it’ll be on your table in under 30 minutes!
 It’s the perfect comfort food for chilly days.

 In a quest to find something quick to grab for lunch, I stopped in at Elephant’s Deli in downtown Portland, and picked up a bowl of their Tomato Orange Soup.
 The entire walk back to the office, I was treated to the aroma of this amazing, warm bowl in my hands – the sweetness of fresh tomatoes, with a tinge of bright citrus.
 I couldn’t wait to dig into it!